 - Take a slice of the dough and cut it in half again.
 Roll each half into a little sausage shape.
 Curve each mini roll into a half moon shape to make the individual cookies.

-- Place the individual vanillekipferl cookies on the greased cookie sheet and bake for 8 to 10 minutes at 400F until the vanillekipferl cookies start to brown ever so slightly.
+- Place the individual Vanillekipferl cookies on the greased cookie sheet and bake for 8 to 10 minutes at 400F until the Vanillekipferl cookies start to brown ever so slightly.

 - The cookies may still be slightly soft when removing from the oven.
 Let cool for 60 seconds and then toss the still warm cookies in the 1 cup of vanilla sugar.